ctrlaltchaz/closelid/README.md

 Enable Sleep makes it so your macbook goes into sleep mode, and the display turns off when you close the lid.

 # How do I use it?
-1. Download the release file.
+1. Download the release, and extract the zip.
-2. Open it on your macbook and enjoy :)
+2. Open the application on your macbook and enjoy!